Bob Mulholland: 2010s: Democratic National Committee proposals

-Mulholland is a member of the Democratic National Committee from California, and a superdelegate at the Democratic National Convention.
+Mulholland was a member of the Democratic National Committee from California, and a superdelegate at the Democratic National Convention.
 Mulholland supported Hillary Clinton in the 2016 Democratic Party presidential primaries.

 In February 2017, Mulholland was a vocal opponent of a DNC resolution which would have banned donations from Corporate Political action committees to the DNC.
 This ban was first imposed by presidential nominee Barack Obama in 2008, but was removed by then-DNC chair Debbie Wasserman Schultz in 2016.
 Mulholland also opposed the nomination Keith Ellison as DNC chairman, calling him a "tax cheat", and thus unqualified for this position.
 Mulholland was referring to an unpaid traffic ticket which lead to Ellison's drivers licence being suspended in 2006.

 In October 2017, Mulholland proposed a resolution at the DNC urging Independent Senators Bernie Sanders from Vermont and Angus King from Maine to join the Democratic Party, with which they are already caucusing.
 The resolution was denied a vote at the meeting.

 During this DNC meeting in October 2017, Mulholland suggested that it is useless for the Democratic Party to do outreach for rural white voters.
 "The majority of white people in America have not voted for us since 1964," he said.
 "White people… are not interested in our program."

-Mulholland has been a vocal critic of the proposal to significantly decrease the influence of superdelegates in the democratic presidential candidate nomination process.
+Mulholland was a vocal critic of the proposal to significantly decrease the influence of superdelegates in the democratic presidential candidate nomination process.
 Mulholland compared it to the violent suppression of the civil rights movement.
 In an email to Tom Perez and Keith Ellison, he accused them of "conspiring with Bernie Sanders to block Congress members John Lewis, Maxine Waters, Barbara Lee and the rest of the congressional delegation, Governors, State Party Chairs and the rest of us DNC Members from entering our Convention floor in 2020 as voters", with an attached picture of the police beating Lewis in 1965 during a civil rights protest.
 "I don’t know if you will have paid thugs at the doorways to beat up Congressman Lewis and the rest of us or not", he added.
 Mulholland also suggested that this proposal is part of a Russian plot.
 He bases this claim on the fact that an avowed Jill Stein voter from West Virginia has been attending multiple DNC's rule and bylaws committee national meetings to promote the proposal.
 Mulholland wrote that he then "concluded someone is picking up her expenses" and that "The Putin operation is still active."
 He admitted he processes no evidence for this claim.

 Bob Mulholland had initially endorsed California Senator Kamala Harris in the 2020 Democratic Party presidential primaries.
 After she dropped out, he endorsed former Vice-President Joe Biden in December 2019.
 Ahead of the 2020 US Presidential election, he warned Democrats that defeating Donald Trump could be challenging because of the President's innate ability "to talk with the everyday voter".